aredn/documentation/arednGettingStarted/node_status.rst

   - *pending*: LQM is collecting data and evaluating the link.
   - *active*: LQM determined that the link is viable and can be used.
-  - *idle*: LQM has determined that the link is usable and would be *active* but the node routing table does not yet have a route for sending traffic across the link.
   - *blocked*: LQM determined that the link is unusable and has blocked it from use.
   - *blocked - distance*: LQM determined that the remote node is either too close or too distant, based on the Min and Max Distance settings described in the *Advanced Configuration* section.
   - *blocked - signal*: LQM determined that the SNR on the link is too low to reliably pass data, based on the Min SNR setting described in the *Advanced Configuration* section.